How Much Does a Website Builder Cost? Total Cost of Ownership

 Should I choose monthly or annual billing to save money?

-You should choose annual billing to save money while choosing a website building plan.
+You should choose annual billing to save money while choosing a website builder plan.
 Annual billing typically saves 10 to 40% over monthly payments.
 Choose annual plans if your budget allows, as they reduce overall costs and avoid frequent payment tracking.

 How do multi-site or agency plans differ in cost from standard plans?